-Rediscover old ways to make money at home in rural areas because the U.S. economy is headed toward a massive recession, according to President Donald Trump to the Washington Post.
+Rediscover old ways to make money at home in rural areas because the U.S. economy is headed toward a massive recession, according to the economic experts.

 All they know is that more needs to be done to help them find another avenue to gainful employment.